Changes to animal licensing

 - protection is provided for licences in the event of the death of the licence holder

-- licenses can be varied, suspended or revoked
+- licences can be varied, suspended or revoked

 - there is an appeals process for both changes to the licence and the performance rating

-If you have any questions or want to discuss a new licence application, call the Licensing team on 0161 474 4181 or email firstname.lastname@example.org.
+If you have any questions or want to discuss a new licence application, email the Licensing team firstname.lastname@example.org.